In the world of one-button coffee and espresso drinks, Jura and Nespresso are two well-known brands with totally different brewing approaches.

 The ENA 4 stands at 17.5 x 10.7 x 12.7 inches, while the Vertuo Titan takes up less space with dimensions of 11.9 x 8.3 x 11.9 inches.

-The water reservoirs are comparable in size, with the Jura ENA 4 holding 37 ounces while the Vertuo Titan holds 40 ounces.
+The water reservoirs are comparable in size, with the Jura ENA 4 holding 37 ounces and the Vertuo Titan holding 40 ounces.

 There’s really no contest here- you could buy the Vertuo Titan nearly five times over for the price of the ENA 4.